 A Little Background First

-To understand the approach, I quickly give you some background on our KPI solution.
+To understand the approach, I will quickly give you some background on our KPI solution.
 With the aWall, we provide a solution that calculates airline operations KPIs in real-time.
 Displayed on large video walls and smartphones, the KPIs provide a comprehensive situational awareness to airline stakeholders.
-On-time performance, regularity, or misconnex quota are just some prominent examples of KPIs we calculate with our solution.
+On-time performance, regularity, or misconnex quota are some prominent examples of KPIs we calculate with our solution.
 Depending on the airline, we calculate dozens of different KPIs.

 An Airline Struggling With Data Warehouse Cost — And Our Idea

 However, one airline lately reported issues with its current data warehouse solution.
 So far, they have used an on-premise solution.
 Now, similar to many other IT systems, Corona exposed the disadvantages of on-premise nature.
 High fixed costs, reduced flexibility, limited scalability, and so on (oh, by the way, here’s an entire blog post about this topic).